-If you're scared off from Ring right now, try one of these video doorbells
+Best Ring Video Doorbell Alternatives 2022

 Coming full-circle

 With everyone on your street sporting a Ring, Nest, Eufy, Arlo, or a similar-looking black rectangle, you probably want your smart video doorbell to stand out a bit.
-Perhaps you want something that has a more traditional look and something that can fit in just about any entryway.
-If that sounds like you, then you should take a look at the SkyBell HD WiFi Video Doorbell.
+Perhaps you want something with a more traditional look and something that can fit in just about any entryway.
+You should look at the SkyBell HD WiFi Video Doorbell if that sounds like you.

-This non-techy looking device can capture HD 1080p video with a 180-degree field of view and five-times zoom.
+This non-techy-looking device can capture HD 1080p video with a 180-degree field of view and five-times zoom.
 It can even record color video even at night.
 Of course, you'll still get two-way audio, on-demand viewing, motion sensors, and the ability to grant access to multiple users or guests.
 Perhaps the most compelling features relate to its price.
 The SkyBell is one of the least expensive video doorbells we've come across, and it includes seven days of video recordings for free — no subscription required!

 Little bell, big value